 Thanks to three year Sponsorship from the City of Red Deer we launched the 211 phone line service to residents of the City in March 2015.
 Now by phoning 211 City of Red Deer residents can directly access 211 services via a live operator 24/7.
-This service is also multilingual.
+This service is also available in over 200 languages.

 1. What is 211?

 211 is a free, confidential information and referral system for thousands of community and social

 services available across the province.
 Now, 211 is available in Central Alberta, Calgary, Edmonton, the regional municipality of Wood Buffalo and the Bow Valley– 24 hours a day, 365 days a year – by searching the easy-to-use online database at www.ab.211.ca.

 211 is for people from all walks of life, seeking information about community and social services in

 their community or in the province, either for themselves or for someone else.
 For example, it could

 be used by a senior looking for a local senior’s centre, a teenager looking for shelter, or someone

 fleeing family violence.